Tanzania national football team: History

 Since qualifying for the 1980 Africa Cup of Nations, Tanzania endured nearly 40 years without major success, struggling in both African and World Cup qualifiers.
 Their best effort was in 2008 Africa Cup of Nations qualification, where the Taifa Stars defeated Burkina Faso twice and only finished three points behind group winners Senegal.
 In 2010 Tanzania won the CECAFA Cup for the third time.

 A recent achievement was a 1–0 win against South Africa in the 2017 COSAFA Cup Quarter-finals.
 But afterwards, Tanzania lost the Semi-finals 2–4 to Zambia.
 Then, in the Third-place playoff, Tanzania managed to win the match against Lesotho 4–2 in a penalty shootout after the extra time ended in a goalless draw.
 This Third place was considered Tanzania's biggest football achievement in many years.

 On 24 March 2019, Tanzania beat East African rivals Uganda 3–0 to reach the finals of the Africa Cup of Nations for the first time in 39 years.
 At the Finals the Taifa Stars, being the weakest team in the group, lost all three Group C matches, as predicted.
 A few months later, Tanzania qualified for the African Nations Championship for only the second time, as well as defeating Burundi in the 2022 World Cup qualifiers.

 On 19 November 2024 Tanzania won a narrow victory of 1–0 against Guinea which secured their fourth times Afcon qualification since 1980.
 A decisive goal by Simon Msuva sent them to the tournament in 2025.
 The Afcon finals are scheduled to take place from 21 December 2025 to 18 January 2026 in Morocco.

+In February 2026, Tanzania's Ministry of Sports extended Miguel Ángel Gamondi's contract to coach the national football team.